 25 Free Things To Do in Savannah

-Historic Squares – The 22 squares of Savannah, most named in honor of a person, are the heart of the city.
-These communal mini-parks are scattered through the historic downtown.
-Great for sight seeing and picnics!
+Historic Savannah Squares: The 22 squares of Savannah, most named in honor of a person, are the heart of the city.
+These communal mini-parks are scattered through the historic downtown and are great for sight seeing and picnics!

-Andrew Low House- Ornately decorated house once inhabited by the founder of the Girl Scouts.
-Might be great to show a Girl Scout in your family plus it’s FREE to Colonial Dames; Active Duty Military w/ID; Friends of the ALH Pass holder.
+Andrew Low House: Ornately decorated house once inhabited by the founder of the Girl Scouts.
+Might be great to show a Girl Scout in your family plus it’s FREE to Colonial Dames; Active Duty Military w/ID; and Friends of the ALH Pass holder.

-Flannery O’Connor Childhood Home- Stop by and take picture in front of this historical home or stop in with admissions FREE for those 15 or younger.
+Flannery O’Connor Childhood Home: Stop by and take picture in front of this historical home or stop in with admissions FREE for those 12 or younger.

 Harper Fowlkes House: This 19th century Greek Revival mansion is beautiful both on the inside and out.
 Bursting with architecture and interior design, this make for a pretty picture while walking through the city or it’s FREE for those 12 and under if you want to go in and take a tour.